sassanh/requireganizer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application running.

 To use the application, provide a detailed description of the desired software.
-The application guides users through multiple minor iterations, resulting in a major iteration of the software development process.
-Each major iteration includes the generation of a formal description, user stories, requirements, acceptance criteria, test scenarios and cases, test code, and application code.
+The application guides users through multiple steps, resulting in a iteration of the software development process.
+Each iteration includes the generation/modification of a requirements, user stories, acceptance criteria, test scenarios, test cases, test code, and application code.

 ## Contribution